 A data logging system by definition will have a more limited set of inputs, and these tend to be more basic in their format: voltage current, temperature, although geological data may also be collected for long term monitoring of a number of items.Read more about . . . .
 Data Logging & Data Loggers.

 When setting out to acquire data in one form or another, it is worth looking at what will best meet the needs of the requirement.
-Both data acquisition systems and data loggers have their place.
+Both data acquisition systems and devices as well as data loggers have their place.
 Selecting the right format will enable the best return on investment as well as making it easier to use and gain the required data.
 From a large rack system to a smaller or compact DAQ system, a DAQ device or a data logging system there is a wide choice.

 Data acquisition measurements